wise-team/steem-wise-manual/_pages/installation.md

 4. **Synchronise the rules** This will send the rules from *rules.yml* file to the blockchain.
 If you would like to change the rules, please edit rules.yml file.
-Instructions on writing the rules and list of available rules are available here:  [advanced/rules]({{ site.url }}{{ site.baseurl }}/advanced/rules).
+Instructions on writing the rules and list of available rules are available here:  [advanced/synchronising-rules]({{ "/advanced/synchronising-rules" | relative_url }}).

 ```bash
 $ wise sync-rules